Downlink Transmit Design for Massive MIMO LEO Satellite Communications: System Model

 respectively.
 The matrix $\bdR_k^{\sat}$ is rank-one, which implies that the signals on different antennas at the satellite are highly correlated.
 Meanwhile, the rank of matrix $\bdR_k^{\ut}$ depends on the specific propagation environment around UT $k$.
-Denote the UT index set as $\clK = \left\{1,\dots,K\right\}$.
-The DL received signal of UT $k$ is given by